 Long-term Care Quality

-This exemplary facility also was superb in the area of long-term care, where we gave it a grade of A+.
-Few nursing homes fared better in this area.
-When nursing homes receive a score in this range in long-term care it generally means it's well-staffed and is an overall good place to reside on a permanent basis.
-After looking at the amount of care provided by nurses and other staff, we turned to the nursing home's vaccination records.
-This nursing home vaccinated 100 percent of its residents against pneumonia, which is far higher than the vast majority of nursing homes.
-Finally, this place was able to limit hospitalizations.
-With just 1.24 hospitalizations per 1,000 long-term resident days, this facility has fewer hospitalizations than many nursing homes.
+In addition, this nursing home received strong marks in the area of long-term care.
+As a result, it received one of our most impressive scores in that area with a grade of A+.
+When nursing homes receive a score in this range in this category it generally means it's well-staffed and is an overall good place to reside on a permanent basis.
+In addition to looking at the amount of care provided by nurses and other staff, we analyzed the percentage of residents vaccinated for pneumonia.
+This nursing home administered the vaccine to 100 percent of its residents.
+Vaccines are vital to keeping residents out of the hospital.
+Lastly, this place was able to limit hospitalizations.
+It had less than one hospitalization per one thousand long-term resident days, which is a remarkably low figure.

 Does this page answer your questions about Davis Center?